The torus trick for configuration categories: Perturbation and tolerance

 There is something tedious left to do under the same heading.
 The extension $f^!$ of $f$ (restricted to $\skel_r\cconfig_\delta(L;\alpha)$) has been defined, but it remains to be shown that it is a map over $\cfin$.
-We adopt the point of view developed at the end of section~\ref{sec-models}, after definition~\ref{defn-models5} and in lemma~\ref{lem-ufinradical}.
-Arguments similar to those which led to lemma~\ref{lem-ufinradical} will be used.
+We adopt the point of view developed at the end of section~\ref{sec-models}, around lemma~\ref{lem-classy}.
 Therefore, to turn $f^!$ into a map over $\cfin$ we require, for every element $V$ of $X_0$ (which is a multipatch in $L$), a preferred bijection

 We have this already because $V$ belongs either to $X^\lean$, in which case $\omega_V$ comes with the package $f$, or $V$ belongs to $X^\fat$, in which case $f^!(V)=\iota(V)$ and we define $\omega_V$ to be the bijection induced by the inclusion of $V$ in $\iota(V)$.
 It remains only to test for naturality.
 Suppose that $U$ and $V$ are elements of $X_0$ (multipatches in $L$) such that $U\subset V$.
 Then we must show that the diagram of finite sets